 Dark purple, finger staining, sweet summer blackberries.
 Everywhere I turned it was blackberries.
 It’s fun when inspiration hits for a new recipe.
 With blackberries piled high at the market, a jar of good blackberry jam in the pantry, and a friend who said something about making a blackberry sauce, it all came together.
 My new recipe for pork tenderloin with blackberry sauce.

-Pork and Fruit – A Classic Combination
+Pork Tenderloin with Blackberry Sauce – A Classic Combination

 Pork and fruit are a classic combination.
 Think of prosciutto and melon, ham and pineapple, pork roasts with apples, peaches, figs or cranberries.
 Whether dried fruit or fresh, pork and fruit compliment each other beautifully.
 Why not blackberries?